futchmars/futchmars/README.md

-> rey / spencer or mars (by my kins too)
+. rey , mars , luna ( or by other kins )

-> he / any no preference
+. he / any ( no preferences )

-> fictionkin (heavily mars)

-> iwecuf/cf/p.
-I go nonverbal a lot if I'm uncomfy

-> tell me if I (or my friends) make you feel uncomfortable or weird out...!!
-I respect boundaries strictly
+. fictkin

-> im really socially awkward and apathetic sorry if i come out as rude
+. im. really awkward and apathetic sorry if i come out rude

-> basic dni criteria i block freely idfk just dont be a freak

-> more info on rentry/straw (ON WIP)
+. pls tell me if i make you uncomfy!

+. check strawpage 4 more info ( ON WIP )

-> i dont even bother to make this look pretty
+. i don't even bother to make this pretty

-> the REAL mars solarballs trust